-Also, the veteran must acknowledge that he/she plans to occupy the property, which will serve as security for the VA loan.
+Additionally, the veteran must acknowledge that he/she plans to occupy the property, which will serve as security for the VA loan.

-The Certificate of Eligibility is issued by the Department of Veterans Affairs and establishes the amount that is guaranteed on the VA loan.
+A Certificate of Eligibility is issued by the Department of Veterans Affairs and establishes the amount guaranteed on the VA loan.
 The entitlement figure is clearly reported on the certificate obtained from the VA, and becomes an important component of the veteran's resources to purchase a home.